 To make an inexpensive centerpiece for a woodland wonderland-themed party, set a large glass bowl on a cake stand and fill with pine cones, red and emerald green ornaments and sprigs of evergreen.

-Arrange for Affordable Fun
+Save: Arrange for Affordable Fun

 Prevent those long, awkward silences at your party by arranging a few games to help guests interact and get to know one another in fresh, fun ways.
 You’ll need little more than some paper, a pen and a vivid imagination to get started.